Arithmetic geometry of character varieties with regular monodromy: Introduction and the main results

 In considering these character varieties, we were motivated by the work of Deligne and Flicker \cite{deligne2013counting}, who counted local systems with regular unipotent monodromy in the $\ell$-adic setting.
 In our case, the inclusion of regular semisimple monodromy is convenient because it implies that the action of $G/Z$ is free.
-In addition, it makes the counting formula simpler, because a remarkable theorem of Deligne and Lusztig \cite[Corollary 7.6.2]{DeligneLusztig} implies\footnote{This observation is also used in \cite{Cambo} to count points on certain $\Sp_{2n}$-character varieties.} that we only need to consider principal series representations in the Frobenius Mass Formula (see Equation \eqref{eq:Frob} and \S \ref{sss:RS}).
-The fact that we have both regular semisimple and regular unipotent monodromy implies that exactly one irreducible constituent in each principal series representation contributes to the counting formula.\footnote{Namely, the unique semisimple constituent of $R_T^G(\theta)$.}
+In addition, it makes counting points over finite fields simpler.